Everything you need to know about giant Australian cuttlefish in South Australia

 The waters around Point Lowly and Stony Point in the Upper Spencer Gulf Marine Park have rocky seabeds, which provide the perfect environment for females to lay and delicately attach their eggs.

-The sheer number of cuttlefish makes the Whyalla breeding aggregations unique, not just in Australia, but in the world.
+The sheer number of cuttlefish makes the Whyalla breeding season aggregations unique, not just in Australia, but in the world.

 Why the colourful show?